Why natural language processing (NLP) is vital for a truly successful AI assistant

 Chatbot

-Address follow-on questions
+Addressing follow-on questions

 AI Assistant

-Just like in real life, a customer might have a conversation with your AI assistant, get their immediate answer, but then there’s an afterthought.
+Just like in real life, a customer might have a conversation with your AI assistant, get their immediate answer, but then have an afterthought.
 Your AI assistant will be clever enough to remember the conversation that just happened and answer this afterthought as easily as you would.
+Here, the question ‘How do I get there?’ has no specifics within it, but the AI assistant just answered a question about Belfast ferry port, so continues the conversation without a pause.

 Chatbot

-A chatbot, because it doesn’t have NLP, can’t remember earlier questions.
+A basic chatbot, because it doesn’t have NLP, can’t remember earlier questions.
 It’s obvious to you and I the follow-on question is all part of the same conversation, but the customer asks, ‘How do I get there’ and the chatbot doesn’t know where “there” is.

 Dive straight into advanced AI without knowing anything about NLP